-I’ve been talking a lot about pricing lately, and in my last post I mentioned how so many creatives, makers, and artisans routinely underprice their handcrafted goods.
-We’ve discussed the handmade pricing formulahow to tweak that formula to fit your biz needs, and why underpricing means working harder for less money.
+I’ve been talking a lot about pricing lately, and in a previous post I mentioned how so many creatives, makers, and artisans routinely underprice their handcrafted goods.
+We’ve discussed my suggested handmade pricing formula, how to tweak that formula to fit your biz needs, and why underpricing means working harder for less money.
 Today we’re going to address a question I hear all the time – how should I price myself in comparison to my competition?

 By the way, don’t forget to grab your free handmade pricing calculator right here.